erockdotdev/fortytwofiftyseven/README.md

 | staging     | <https://staging.fortytwofiftyseven.com>  | prod     |
 | develop     | <https://develop.fortytwofiftyseven.com/> | develop  |

-Vercel doesn't handel environment variables per environment.
+Vercel doesn't handle environment variables per environment.
 Their [official](https://vercel.com/support/articles/set-up-a-staging-environment-on-vercel) solution is to create logic based off of the `VERCEL_GIT_COMMIT_REF` which when deployed will give us the git branch associated with a deploy environment. we should create separate develop environment values and logic based on `VERCEL_GIT_COMMIT_REF` to select the correct value.

 so for example if we had the environment variable `NEXT_PUBLIC_CORS_ANYWHERE_IP` we would also set `NEXT_PUBLIC_CORS_ANYWHERE_IP__DEVELOP` (the env should come on the end as to not block Next's client side import that looks for the prefix NEXT*PUBLIC*)